VirologyCharite/gb2seq/README.md

 }
 ```

-Of course it's more fun if you also provide a genome to compare the reference to:
+Of course it's more fun if you also provide a genome to compare the reference to.
+Here's the `N501Y` change in B.1.1.7 (Alpha):

 ```sh
 $ describe-site.py --site 501 --relative --genome EPI_ISL_601443.fasta --feature spike --aa